Links on SoundGuys may earn us a commission. Learn more.

-Apple AirPods vs Samsung Galaxy Buds Pro: Fit and hardware
+Apple AirPods (2nd generation) vs Samsung Galaxy Buds Pro: Fit and hardware

 The untextured stems are touch-sensitive, and you can control playback and field incoming calls through a combination of taps.
 Each earbud houses a sensor for automatic ear detection, which automatically pauses or resumes playback when you remove or insert an earbud (iOS only).
 Apple’s famed earbuds don’t have an IP rating, so the warranty doesn’t cover water damage.